 Headquarters Company, United States Army is the largest company in the U.S. Army and consists of approximately 3,500 uniformed personnel in Headquarters, Department of the Army - the secretariat and the Army Staff.
-The company also support Soldiers in the National Guard Bureau, the Army Reserves, and the Army National Military Cemeteries (including Arlington National Cemetery).
-Initially established by the Military District of Washington on May 10, 1955, it is the only company in the U.S. Army authorized its own distinctive guidon, unit crest, and shoulder patch (in the shape of the Pentagon).
+The company also support Soldiers

 Headquarters & Headquarters Company, United States Army Garrison, Joint Base Myer-Henderson Hall is the second largest company in the U.S. Army and supports all joint activities in the National Capital Region, to include approximately 2,500 uniformed personnel in the Office of the Secretary of Defense, the joint staff, the White House agencies, the State Department, the National Security Council, and many others.
 Initially established along with the original Fort Myer in the post-Civil War 19th century, all Soldiers assigned official billets to the company now wear the Army Materiel Command patch.